ddev/ddev/docs/content/users/basics/troubleshooting.md

 docker rmi -f $(docker images -q)
 ```

-You should then be able to start your ddev machine.
+You should then be able to start your DDEV machine.

 ## Trouble Building Dockerfiles

-The additional .ddev/web-build/Dockerfile capability in ddev is wonderful, but it can be hard to figure out what to put in there.
+The additional `.ddev/web-build/Dockerfile` capability in DDEV is wonderful, but it can be hard to figure out what to put in there.

 The best approach for any significant Dockerfile is to `ddev ssh` and `sudo -s` and then one at a time, do the things that you plan to do with a `RUN` command in the Dockerfile.